-Striking hammer to anvil, as a symbolic gesture to seal the marriage has become synonymous with Gretna Green.
+Striking hammer to the anvil, as a symbolic gesture to seal the marriage, has become synonymous with Gretna Green.
 All the wedding venues, both in Gretna Green and nearby Gretna have the anvil as part of a wedding ceremony, as it is traditional.
 The home to the oldest anvil in existence is the Famous Blacksmiths Shop in Gretna Green, where the tradition began following the first runaway weddings in 1754.

 Famous Blacksmiths Shop